open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

   jaegertracing/all-in-one:1.41
 ```

-Once the Docker container is up and running, you can access Jaeger UI by:
+Once the container is up and running, you can access Jaeger UI by:
 <http://localhost:16686/>

 Now, create a Collector config file named `config.yaml` to set up the